albin-johansson/centurion/docs/pages/centurion_101.rst

 Implementation details
 ~~~~~~~~~~~~~~~~~~~~~~
 All aspects of the Centurion library that are considered to be implementation details, are
 located in the ``centurion::detail`` namespace.
-You should never anything that resides in this
+You should never use anything that resides in this
 namespace directly.
 The members of the detail namespace are subject to change at any time, and
 may not even be documented.